LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	.. note::
 		If no features are selected in a data layer during a search, no new data layer will be created even if the KeepLayer attribute is set to ``Yes``.

+LoadWarning
+	A Yes/No attribute that defines whether a warning should be issued if this layer is not loaded in ArcGIS.

+PreSelectLayer
+	A Yes/No attribute that defines whether this layer should be highlighted by default when the tool menu is loaded.

 _`LayerFileName`
 	The name of the layer file (``.lyr``) that should be used to symbolise any GIS output from this data layer.
 The layer file should be present in the `LayerFolder`_ specified in the general attributes.
 This name is case sensitive.
 If no value is entered the system will use the default symbology assigned during processing.